retryoos/financial-forecasting-lstm/README.md

-# financial-forecasting-lstm
+# Financial Forecasting on JPMorgan's Stock Price
-Financial forecasting using LSTM deep learning models, enhanced through hyperparameter optimization algorithms to improve prediction accuracy.
+A comprehensive analysis of financial forecasting using LSTM deep learning models, enhanced through hyperparameter optimization to improve prediction accuracy.

+## Abstract
+This research project explores the potential of machine learning in financial forecasting, specifically focusing on predicting stock prices for JPMorgan Chase & Co.
+Historical stock data, including daily prices, was collected using the Yahoo Finance Python library.
+Two LSTM models with distinct architectures were evaluated: a 4-hidden layer LSTM with the Tanh activation function and a 6-hidden layer LSTM with the ReLU activation function.
+Bayesian hyperparameter tuning was employed to optimize the models, revealing that the 4-hidden layer LSTM with Tanh activation achieved superior accuracy with a mean absolute error (MAE) of 2.42, outperforming the 6-hidden layer counterpart.
+The findings underscore the effectiveness of LSTM models in capturing temporal patterns in stock price data and highlight the critical role of architecture and hyperparameter tuning in enhancing predictive performance.